 David Beckham is one of England’s greatest ever players.

-He holds the record for the most appearances for an outfield player with 115 caps.
-He has played for the best football clubs in the world and has won some of the biggest prizes in the game.
+He got 115 caps and played for the best football clubs in the world and has won some of the biggest prizes in the game.

 Beckham was part of the famous “Fergie’s Fledglings” group that dominated English football and won trophy after trophy.